How To Create Sitemap In WordPress Using Google XML Sitemaps Plugin

 - Available in several languages

-I hope you find it easy to create a sitemap for your blog.
+I hope you find it easy to create a sitemap for your WordPress blog.
 And if your sitemap is all set you should submit it to all preferred search engines.
-Soon I will share a guide on “how to submit a sitemap to Google Console” and “Bing Webmaster Tools“.
+You can follow my guide on “how to submit a sitemap to Google Console” and “Bing Webmaster Tools“.